WallochMatt/DBFirstLINQ/README.md

 Original base repo: https://github.com/DevCodeCampInstructor/DatabaseFirstLINQ

-In this project, we follow along a walkthrough for using LINQ and creating Visual Studio databases
+In this project, we solve given problems using this database first project